 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Pratt Institute is 11:1, and the school has 74.0 percent of its classes with fewer than 20 students.
-The most popular majors at Pratt Institute include: Design and Visual Communications, General; Design and Visual Communications, General; Industrial and Product Design; and Interior Design.
-The average freshman retention rate, an indicator of student satisfaction, is 83.5 percent.
+The student-faculty ratio at Pratt Institute is 10:1, and the school has 71.4 percent of its classes with fewer than 20 students.
+The most popular majors at Pratt Institute include: Architecture; Graphic Design; Design and Visual Communications, General; Interior Design; and Industrial and Product Design.
+The average freshman retention rate, an indicator of student satisfaction, is 82 percent.

-Pratt Institute has a total undergraduate enrollment of 3,021, with a gender distribution of 36.5 percent male students and 63.5 percent female students.
+Pratt Institute has a total undergraduate enrollment of 3,076, with a gender distribution of 34.9 percent male students and 65.1 percent female students.
+At this school, 52 percent of the students live in college-owned, -operated, or -affiliated housing and 48 percent of students live off campus.
 Pratt Institute is part of the NCAA III athletic conference.